deepmodeling/deepks-kit/README.md

-# DeepQC
+# DeePKS-kit

-DeepQC is a program to generate accurate energy functionals for quantum chemistry systems, for both perturbative scheme (DeePHF) and self-consistent scheme (DeePKS).
+DeePKS-kit is a program to generate accurate energy functionals for quantum chemistry systems, for both perturbative scheme (DeePHF) and self-consistent scheme (DeePKS).

-The program contains five sub-commands,
+The program provides a command line interface `deepks` that contains five sub-commands,
 - `train`: train an neural network based post-HF energy functional model
 - `test`: test the post-HF model with given data and show statistics
 - `scf`: run self-consistent field calculation with given energy model